itzniel/Uwa_Aluyi-Osa_WEB601Assignments_SoccerGame/README.md

 Changed the package.json to "0.0.3"
 Updated the type in the array contents
-Created a pipe to filter the array, using "ng generate pipe" in the terminal
+Created a pipe to filter the array, using "ng generate pipe" in the terminal Upddated the content-filter.pipe.ts to filter contents in the array by its 'type' Updated the content-card html to display the contents by their types Updated the content-card css
+Updated the content-list.html to display the three types of content and updated the content-list.scss to style the 3 content differently

+Updated the content-list.component.ts to search if 'title exists' Updated the app.module.ts by adding the formModule to handle forms